Becoming thrifty is a great feeling.

 How Do I Live a Thrifty Lifestyle?

-Enjoying a thrifty lifestyle allows you free up money to spend on things you matter.
+Enjoying a thrifty lifestyle allows you to free up money to spend on things you matter.
 Many times, it will help to reach your money goals faster.

 For us, personally, we enjoy thrifty living because we can save more money for retirement and paying off our mortgage as well as funding our love to travel.
 Plus, we are choosing to raise our kids to know the value of money and to make mindful decisions on how and where to spend hard-earned money.